-Key Products and Services Societal Value / Contribution to UN SDGs Potential Negative Impact of Contribution Management Approach to Negative Impact Office Space We provide a suitable location where businesses can operate and grow, contributing to job creation and increased economic activity in the areas where we are located.
-To date we have 534,750 square meters of gross floor area (GFA), and 480,479 gross leasable area (GLA) Apart from the environmental, social, and economic impacts identified above, we see no further material negative impacts of this product to SDGs.
+Key Products and Services Societal Value / Contribution to UN SDGs Potential Negative Impact of Contribution Management Approach to Negative Impact Office and Mall Space We provide a suitable location where businesses can operate and grow, contributing to job creation and increased economic activity in the areas where we are located.
+Apart from the environmental, social, and economic impacts identified above, we see no further material negative impacts of this product to SDGs.
 Nothing material that we could identify